Goldman Ismail represents some of the world’s preeminent Fortune Global 500 corporations.

 Vioxx Attorney General Litigation

 Merck Sharp & Dohme Corp. has hired Goldman Ismail to represent the company against claims brought by various state Attorneys General over Merck's COX-2 inhibitor drug, Vioxx®.
 Goldman Ismail's attorneys serve as co-national counsel, trial counsel, and expert witness counsel in these matters.
 In the first of these cases to go to trial, State of Louisiana v.
 Merck Sharp & Dohme Corp., Goldman Ismail was lead trial counsel.
 The matter was tried in the Eastern District of Louisiana in April 2010 and, after a two-week bench trial, resulted in a complete defense verdict for Merck.
+Goldman Ismail also represented Merck in obtaining favorable settlements of the actions brought by the states of Kentucky, Alaska, and Montana.

 Expert Team for Vioxx Matters